Quercus hartwissiana: Distribution

 Quercus hartwissiana is found in the Euxine–Colchic deciduous forests ecoregion, in the temperate broadleaf and mixed forests biome along the Black Sea from the south-easternmost parts of the Balkan Peninsula along northern Asia Minor to western Caucasus.
 It grows in Bulgaria, Turkey, Georgia and Russia.
 In Bulgaria Quercus hartwissiana grows in Strandzha Nature Park and is distributed in the dense forest ecotype and the karst or xelophilous ecotype.
 In Strandzha it grows near river valleys, especially those of Veleka and Rezovo.
-There it is mixed with Carpinus betulus, Fagus orientalis, Sorbus torminalis, Quercus pubescens, Quercus cerris, Quercus frainetto, Carpinus orientalis and the shrubs Cistus creticus and Daphne pontica.
+There it is mixed with Carpinus betulus, Fagus orientalis, Torminalis glaberrima, Quercus pubescens, Quercus cerris, Quercus frainetto, Carpinus orientalis and the shrubs Cistus creticus and Daphne pontica.

 In Russia it occurs in the basin of the Mzymta River and in the North Caucasus.
 In Georgia it is known from Abkhazia, Racha-Lechkhumi and Kvemo Svaneti, Samegrelo, Imereti, Guria and Adjara; in eastern Georgia it is now known only from Kakheti.

 It always occurs in mixed forests along with other tree species.
 Quercus hartwissiana prefers warm and humid climate and grows on fresh to moist soil from the lowland to an altitude of 1200 to 1500 m.
 It is a pre-glacial relict and is considered to be the ancestor of Quercus robur and Quercus petraea.